Man in police custody after being arrested over disappearance of Hull student

-A man has been arrested over the disappearance of Hull student Libby Squires.
+A man has been arrested on suspicion of abduction over the disappearance of Hull student Libby Squires.

 The 24-year-old was arrested at an address in Raglan Street, Hull, last night and remains in police custody this morning.